TheAppWizard/CustomNavigationMenu/README.md

 ### Slider
-It is used for showing song 'seek bar'
+It is used for showing song `seek bar`

 ```